Approximately 108 students graduated with a degree in General Agriculture from 4 degree programs available in Missouri.

 The subsequent listings showcase the top colleges and universities in Missouri to get a General Agriculture degree.
 To come up with this ranking, we use just the colleges and universities in the state that offer Agriculture and rank for quality.
 See the full ranking methodology here.

 Any student who is interested in General Agriculture has to take a look at University of Missouri - Columbia.
 With more than 20,000 students, this institution is one of the biggest schools in the U.S..

 Mizzou is devoted to encouraging students, as shown by a 46.0% four-year graduate rate.
 About 60.0% of students get some form of financial aid at University of Missouri - Columbia.
 Watch some school videos to explore what's happening on campus.

 Every student pursuing a degree in General Agriculture needs to take a look at Truman State University.
 This is a great option for students who like the style of a simple college town.

 Northwest Missouri State University is one of the best schools in the United States for General Agriculture.
-Students who graduate from the agriculture program earn about $34,573 in the first five years of their career and $66,360 after their first five years of their career.
+Students who graduate from this program report average early career wages of $34,573 and mid-career wages of $66,360.
 Students who get pleasure from a more slow-paced life will treasure the school's position in the modest town of Maryville, Missouri.

 It's difficult to beat Missouri State University - Springfield if you want to study General Agriculture.
 Want a sizable student body?
 This college has over 20,000 students on campus.